 Our team-taught seminar model is unique in Canada.
 It challenges you to develop your own opinions and teaches you to work collaboratively with others to understand complex problems and answer difficult questions.
 Our discussion-centred model fosters a sense of community among students and faculty.
 In Aquinas: Great Books you’ll work closely with your peers and your professors in a friendly and engaging classroom environment.

-After you have completed the Aquinas Program, you will move into your second year and choose courses from any academic field that interests you, whether these courses had roots in Aquinas: Great Books or not.
+Aquinas: Great Books is strictly a first-year program.
+When you have completed the course, you will receive first-year credit in English, Philosophy, and Political Science.
+In second year you will be free to major in whatever discipline you choose.
 Aquinas students pursue majors and minors from all disciplines at St. Thomas and are well-prepared for the reading, writing, and critical analysis that each department demands.

 Students who are interested in Great Books, but are looking for a more traditional course model might consider Great Books 1006: Great Thinkers and Writers.
 This course explores subjects like law, morality, and art through a close study of great texts, including novels, films, philosophical dialogues, plays, and political treatises.
 The course is team-taught by two professors.